rashidsarkar/Donation-Camping--a8/README.md

 5. **Category-Based Filtering**: Quickly find donations in specific categories like clothing, food, education, and more.

-6. **User Profiles**: Create and manage your user profile to keep track of your donations and contributions.

-7. **Responsive Design**: The application is responsive and accessible on various devices, ensuring a seamless user experience.
+6. **Responsive Design**: The application is responsive and accessible on various devices, ensuring a seamless user experience.

-8. **Local Storage**: Donations and user contributions are stored locally for offline access and data persistence.

 ## Technology Stack